Robert LeFevre: Rampart Institute

 In the late 1970s, LeFevre became involved with the Rampart Institute in Santa Ana, California.
 Along with Lawrence Samuels and Richard Deyo, LeFevre was one of the driving forces to found the institution, presenting two speeches that were turned into booklets: "Good Government: Hope or Illusion?" and "Does Government Protection Protect?"
 Not long after receiving its non-profit, tax-deductible status, Rampart Institute was officially launched at The Future of Freedom Conference banquet on April 19, 1980 at Cypress College.
 From that event came the "Liberty Book Project," which sought to edit and publish LeFevre's 52-week audio home study-course called "The Fundamentals of Liberty".
 The hardback book was published posthumously in 1988, two years after LeFevre's death.

 Views

 LeFevre believed that natural law is above the law of the state and that for American society to prosper economically, free-market reforms were essential.
-He also believed that bestowing the good deeds of society on its government was no different from rewarding criminals for abstaining from illegal activity.
+He also believed that attributing the good deeds of society to its government was no different from rewarding criminals for abstaining from illegal activity.
 All government consists of customs and institutions that control our lives by stealing our property, restricting our freedom, and endangering our lives with the rationale of protecting us from ourselves.

 To this end, he adopted the term Autarchism to represent the idea of ruling over your own life, being responsible for yourself, your needs, and the consequences of your choices and actions.
 In a speech in 1977 and published the next year in the book Good Government: Hope or Illusion?, he said: